Copyright © 2016 Lisa Moser

 I, also, remember hot, slow, dreamy Iowa summer days where I laid in the grass and studied whatever was happening around me.
-I’d watch a parade of ants marching a piece of bread back to their colony.
-I’d spy ladybugs on stems of grass and try to count their spots before they flew away.
+I I would watch a parade of ants marching a piece of bread back to their colony.
+I would spy ladybugs on stems of grass and try to count their spots before they flew away.
 But the best bug memories of all happened at my school, Pence Elementary.
 My family would walk to the school at dusk and sit on the playground field, waiting.
-At first one small glimmer would appear.
+And then, one small glimmer would appear.
 Then another.
 Before long, the whole field was lit up with lightning bugs.
 My sister, Sindy, and I would catch them in our hands and marvel at their brilliant lights.
-We’d let them go, and have another glorious chase.
+We’d let them go and have another glorious chase.

 Stories from Bug Garden is a tribute to all of those childhood memories.
 It’s a salute to playing outside, creating imaginary worlds and then coming home.
 Home is where the porch light glows brightly, beckoning us in.
 Home is where love lives.